Theatre de Luxe Cinema

 The Theatre de Luxe Cinema, in St Andrew’s Street, that had been left to rot after closing in 1957 and being smashed up by hooligans.
 Then, in June 1964, it made front page news when it was announced that Norwich City Council had bought the first real cinema in the city for £9,000.
 It was, said the council, needed for road improvements and redevelopment, so it also came tumbling down.

 The cinema, known as the Theatre de Luxe Cinema or the ‘ranch house’ because of all the westerns it screened, was the first picture palace in the city, opening on 9th April 1910 with “Corsican’s Revenge” and “Generous Rivals”.
+It was operated by the Electric Theatres(1908) Ltd. chain.
 But that’s not the whole story.

 In the early-1830s, the building first opened its doors to the public as the Royal Bazaar, the foundation stone being laid on 8th September 1831, the Coronation day of William IV.
 It went on to become the Lecture Hall which presented the first moving picture shows, Poole’s Diorama with sound effects.
 They were pictures of faraway places flickering on a screen with a chap at the back banging on a drum and blowing a bugle!